jquery/contribute.jquery.org/pages/open-source.md

 narrow that issue down to as minimal of a test case as you can to make sure it's an issue with the project.
 You wouldn't want someone to tell you that you did something wrong if they didn't have proof that it's your fault, right?
-Once you know it's the projects issue, make sure they don't already know about it by checking their system for bug tracking.
+Once you know it's the project's issue, make sure they don't already know about it by checking their system for bug tracking.
 There may already be a discussion in progress that you can contribute to or at least follow for a resolution.
 If the project doesn't know about this bug, then it's time to tell them about it.